Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Blood mercury levels above 100 ng/ml are associated with clear signs of mercury poisoning in some people.
 The amount of mercury in fish and other seafood varies according to species and environmental pollution levels.

 Larger tuna species, such as bigeye and albacore, have higher mercury levels.
 Smaller tuna fish, such as light tuna and skipjack, have lower mercury levels.
-As mercury level depends on tuna varieties, it is better to count the amount you consume.
+As mercury level depends on tuna varieties, counting the amount you consume is better.

-Since king mackerel contains a high amount of mercury, it is best to avoid eating it [10].
+Since king mackerel contains high mercury, it is best to avoid eating it (13).

 Sodium

-Although sodium is an essential mineral our body needs, it is better to control sodium intake to less than 2,3 mg daily.
-Too much of it may raise blood pressure, and high blood pressure is a significant risk factor for heart disease and stroke; also, it can cause kidney stones.
+Although sodium is an essential mineral our body needs, it is better to control sodium intake to less than 5g daily.
+Too much of it may raise blood pressure, and high blood pressure is a significant risk factor for heart disease and stroke; also, it can cause kidney stones (14).

 Allergy